varnishcache/varnish-cache/doc/sphinx/reference/varnishadm.rst

 =======

 -e
-    Exit immediately if a command fails in `pass` mode and return the CLI status code of the failing command divided by 100.
+    Exit immediately if a command fails in `pass` mode with an exit status indicating the nature of the error (See EXIT STATUS for details).
     This has no effect on `interactive` mode (except when `-p` is used).
     Similarly to `CLI Command File` (see :ref:`varnishd(1)`), if a command is prefixed with '-', its failure will be ignored and will not cause varnishadm to exit.

 -h
     Print program usage and exit.